- Click On Orange Button Above For Free 'Insider' TExES Report

 - You can participate in the TExES Bilingual Education Supplemental prep class or classes for a more structured learning environment.

-- You can invest in TExES preparation manual and/or prep classes especially if you have been away from the classroom for years.
+- You can invest in TExES book and/or prep classes especially if you have been away from the classroom for years.

 - You can join a study group and get valuable help in areas you find the hardest.

 - You can hire a test coach or a tutor to help you review.

 What materials do you need for the TExES Bilingual Education Supplemental 164?

 Your first stop should be the official TExES exam website.
 Here you will also know the TExES test dates and test centers so be guided accordingly.

 Links To TExES Practice Tools And Tactics:

 - TExES Test

 - TExES Prep